 Human communities and families have always been based on the belief in ‘priceless’ things, such as honour, loyalty, morality and love.
 These things lie outside the domain of the market, and they shouldn’t be bought or sold for money.
 Even if the market offers a good price, certain things just aren’t done.
 Parents mustn’t sell their children into slavery; a devout Christian must not commit a mortal sin; a loyal knight must never betray his lord, and ancestral tribal lands shall never be sold to foreigners.

 Money has an even darker side.
-For although money builds universal trust between strangers, this trust is invested not in humans, communities or sacred values, but in money itself and in the impersonal systems that back it.
+Although money builds universal trust between strangers, this trust is invested not in humans, communities or sacred values, but in money itself and in the impersonal systems that back it.
 We do not trust the stranger or the next-door neighbour – we trust the coin they hold.
 If they run out of coins, we run out of trust.
-As money brings down the dams of community, religion and state, the world is in danger of becoming one big and a rather heartless marketplace.
+As money brings down the dams of community, religion and state, the world is in danger of becoming one big and rather heartless marketplace.
 Hence the economic history of humankind is a delicate dance.
 People rely on money to facilitate cooperation with strangers, but they’re afraid it will corrupt human values and intimate relations.
-With one hand people willingly destroy the communal dams that held at bay the movement of money and commerce for so long.
-Yet with the other hand, they build new dams to protect society, religion and the environment from enslavement to market forces.
+On one hand, people willingly destroy the communal dams that held at bay the movement of money and commerce for so long.
+Yet, on the other hand, they build new dams to protect society, religion and the environment from enslavement by market forces.